NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/Training-guide-BARS/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Payloads-for-Referrals.page.md

 1. Denotes the type of referral e.g. Transfer of care
 2. Denotes the use case and must be populated with the relevant use case from [use-case CodeSystem]( https://simplifier.net/nhsbookingandreferrals/usecases-categories-bars ). e.g. Out of area, Mutual Aid or Call Assist.
-Please refer to the guidance in {{pagelink:core-SPUseCaseCategories, text:use-case categories}}
+Please refer to the guidance in {{pagelink:core-SPUseCaseCategories-1.1.3, text:use-case categories}}

 Additionally, the *ServiceRequest.category.text* **must** be populated with details about the service request when the request is to support the Call Assist or Mutual Aid use cases.